JeremyWurbs/dosaku/README.md

 - **Tasks** translate a high-level *task* into a human-interpretible machine API;
 - **Modules** implement one or more tasks;
-- **Agents** communicate with a user, ultimately learning and doing *tasks* for the user; in the background the agent is managing modules (and services, described later), to actually do the tasks.
+- **Agents** communicate with a user, ultimately learning and doing *tasks* for the user; in the background the agent is managing modules (and the advanced modules: services and executors, described later), to actually do the tasks.

 ### Agents